AnaG0307/my-recipe-blog-a/README.md

     The page holds all the recipes the registered site user has created as a list.
 From here the recipes can be seen, edited or deleted if wished by the site user.

 - **Admin Site:**
-    Can be accessed by adding /admin on the browser at the end of the site url.
+    Can be accessed by adding "/admin" on the browser at the end of the site url.
 From there the admin user have access to all the users details and their personal recipes, can create content for the site, regulate comments by approving or dismissing them.
 The information on the site can also be filtered for easy search, among other options.
     To access the admin site the username is "Ana" and the password "myrecipebook".

 #### Future Features
--**My Calendar:**
+- **My Calendar:**
-    The site user will be able to save the recipes they would like to cook and specify when to orh¡ganise their weekly meals.
+    The site user will be able to save the recipes they would like to cook and specify when to organise their weekly meals.

 - **My Shopping List:**
     The site user would be able to create a shopping list based on the recipes they would like to cook during the week and specify the quantities that needs to be bought.